 Unconventional for tourists, but if you love a challenge then you’ll find three of California’s highest-rated escape rooms in the Palace of Fine Arts.
 There’s: the Great Houdini Escape Room, the Roosevelt Escape Room, and the Edison Escape Room – so arm yourself with historical knowledge and get ready to escape from a prison of puzzles.

 Not that hidden, but the debate in SF is whether Taqueria El Farolita or La Taqueria has the best Mission Burrito.
-They’re a block apart, so I say don’t choose, and have both!
-Warning, it’s cash-only, and my opinion is Farolito is better burrito but La Taqueria has better tacos – they melt cheese in between a soft and hard shell if you order it house style).
+They’re a block apart, so I say don’t choose – have both!
+Warning, it’s cash-only, and my opinion is Farolito has the better burrito but La Taqueria has better tacos – they melt cheese in between a soft and hard shell if you order it house style.

 Put your golfing skills to the test at Urban Putt.
 This crazy golf in the Mission district is SF-themed and all indoor if the weather’s not great.